uthoplatforms/utho-docs/content/docs/getting_started.md

 ---
+Title: Getting Started
-sidebar_position: 1
+weight: 1
 ---

-# Welcome to Utho's Documentation
+## Welcome to Utho's Documentation

 Welcome to the official documentation for Utho, your go-to resource for all information related to our platform.
 Here, you'll find comprehensive guides, tutorials, and reference materials to help you get the most out of Utho.